vermin/wazn-core-js/README.md

 ```

 ```
-var decoded = monero_utils.decode_address("…", nettype);
+var decoded = wazn_utils.decode_address("…", nettype);
 ```

 #### Available functions

-Each of these functions is implemented<sup>*</sup> in `monero_utils/MyMoneroCoreBridge.js`.
+Each of these functions is implemented<sup>*</sup> in `wazn_utils/WazniyaCoreBridge.js`.

-The arguments and return values for these functions are explicitly called out by [MyMoneroCoreBridge.js](https://github.com/mymonero/mymonero-core-js/blob/develop/monero_utils/MyMoneroCoreBridge.js), so that will be the most complete documentation for the moment.
+The arguments and return values for these functions are explicitly called out by [WazniyaCoreBridge.js](https://github.com/wazniya/wazniya-core-js/blob/develop/wazn_utils/WazniyaCoreBridge.js), so that will be the most complete documentation for the moment.
 Return values are all embedded within a JS dictionary unless they're singular values.
 Errors are thrown as exceptions.

-<sup>* The functions' actual implementations are in WebAssembly which is produced via emscripten from exactly matching C++ functions in [mymonero-core-cpp](https://github.com/mymonero/mymonero-core-cpp).
+<sup>* The functions' actual implementations are in WebAssembly which is produced via emscripten from exactly matching C++ functions in [wazniya-core-cpp](https://github.com/wazniya/wazniya-core-cpp).
 This allows core implementation to be shared across all platforms.</sup>

 ```